River Valley Charter School

 Let's gather some basic information and find the right path

 The RVCS Complaint Policy requires all complaints be resolved as close to their source as possible.
 You must attempt direct resolution before escalating.
-This guide walks you through each required step and builds your formal submission along the way.
+This guide, put together by parents, walks you through each step and helps you build your formal submission along the way.

 ✏️ We'll collect details as you go to draft your formal written complaint.
 Start by telling us about yourself.